-On a construction project, a change event is any change that affects the scope of a construction project.
-Examples include project changes that affect the scope of the work to be completed, project schedule, costs, and more.
-A change event is typically recorded in writing and precedes the creation of a change order, which allows your team members and stakeholders to prepare for a cost change, before it becomes an actual cost.
+On a construction project, a change event is any change that affects the original scope of a construction project.
+It can be any event that affects the scope of the work to be completed, causes a change to the project schedule, or results in unexpected costs.
+With Procore, you can create a change event to record the event that establishes the need for a change order.
+It allows your project's team members and stakeholders to prepare for a cost change, before it becomes an actual cost.

 With the Change Events tool in Procore, you can create a change event to record a reason for a change in a construction project.
 They also prepare project team members and stakeholders for the potential costs associated with the change event.
 After a change event is created, you can then send a Request for Quote (RFQ) to your subcontractors.
 Subcontractors can then respond to RFQs (or a general contractor can enter a response to an RFQ on the subcontractor's behalf).
 Included in the RFQ response is all the required documentation related to the change event's potential cost and schedule impact.
 After your subcontractor's RFQs responses are reviewed, your project team has the information it needs to proceed with creating a Potential Change Order (PCO).